Qihao-He/ece574-VC/question.md

 PAPI returns a long integer that is showing the time, but the mpi_wtime.c returns the the floating point.
 Are they measuring in cycles? or in Wall clock time?

+lec11
+static and dynamic schedule
+QUESTION: Why is the Dynamic not working as fast as the static schedule in the test?